Nike Air Max: Culture and fashion

-The line of sneakers is popular amongst many subcultures, for example hip hop and gabber.
+The line of sneakers is popular amongst many subcultures.

-In the mid-1990s the line, especially the Air Max 95 model, experienced such a surge of popularity in Japan that it led to a phenomenon known as "Air Max hunting".
+In the mid-1990s the line, particularly the Air Max 95, experienced such a surge of popularity in Japan that it led to a phenomenon known as "Air Max hunting".
 The extremely inflated prices of the shoes led to a rash of muggings in the normally-peaceful country wherein Air Max wearers were attacked and their shoes were stolen.
 Even used shoes were in demand, and fakes also became a problem.

 Models

 Air Max 1

-Released in 1987 as simply the Air Max, the Air Max 1 was the first shoe ever to employ Max Air technology.
+Released in 1986 as simply the Air Max, the Air Max 1 was the first shoe to employ Max Air technology.
 It was marketed for running, which would continue to be the case for new Air Max designs until 2018's Air Max 270.
 Its upper was composed of nylon and synthetic felt, with a leather version being released in 1988.
-The Air Max 1 continues to enjoy significant popularity with sneaker enthusiasts, with Nike releasing "retro" models employing both original and pre-existing exterior designs ("colorways") on a regular basis.
-The Air Max 1 between 2018 and 2022 has been released as a golf shoe type called the Air Max 1G.
+It's original development however showed issues within the big bubble when exposed to varying temperatures and had a tendency to pop.
+This in turn caused for a recall and a reintroduction of The Air Max one as we see it today with slight changes to the midsole and bubble sizing.
+However we saw a return of the "Air Max 86 Big Bubble" in 2023.
+The Air Max 1 continues to enjoy significant popularity with sneaker enthusiasts, and Nike re-releases the model with original and new exterior designs ("colorways") on a regular basis.